pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 **Storing partial client buffer**

 As of the previous chapter we never stored the client input.
-We would read from the socket when `IO.select` would tell us there is something to read.
-Read until the end of the line, and process the result as a command.
+We would read from the socket when `IO.select` would tell us there is something to read, read until the end of the line, and process the result as a command.

 It turns out that this approach is a bit too aggressive.
 Clients should be able to send a single command in two parts, there's no reason to treat that as an error.